Maxim-Ciobanu/OPF/README.md

 The Factories are used as parameters so that Julia's multiple dispatch feature runs the correct functions depending on the factory given.

 We have two, `ACMPOPFModelFactory` and `DCMPOPFModelFactory` which are subtypes of the abstract type `AbstractMPOPFModelFactory`.
 This abstract type is what the implementation functions expect but since AC and DC are subtypes they will work.
-This makes it possible to create functions with the same names that preform different cations depending on the factory provided.
+This makes it possible to create functions with the same names that preform different operations depending on the factory provided.

-The functions inside these two factory structs `function ACMPOPFModelFactory(file_path::String, optimizer::Type)` are optional since they preform the same thing as the default constructors but I put them here for clarity.

-Here is the code:
+Here is the code for our Factory Structs:

 ```julia
 # Abstract type as a base so that we can use this type as a parameter in fucntions